 In addition, the employee must also be in current employment immediately preceding the date of disability or if the employee was separated from their job, their disability needed to have occurred within two weeks from their last day of work.

-Statutory benefit provisions are established by the State of Hawaii DOL Disability Compensation Division and subject to change annually.
+Statutory benefit provisions are established by the State of Hawaii DOL DCD and subject to change annually.
 The Division publishes the annual updates on or about December 1 for the upcoming calendar year.

 Employers may pay for the entire cost of providing TDI coverage or may share the cost equally with the employees eligible for coverage.
 Employers can choose to require their employees to contribute toward cost of providing coverage.
 An employee’s contribution cannot exceed 0.5% of the employee’s weekly wages, nor the maximum weekly deduction.

 For 2023, the maximum employee contribution rate is 0.50% if the employee’s weekly wages , up to the maximum weekly wage base of $1,318.48, for a maximum weekly deduction of $6.59.

 Since Hawaii does not offer a state administered plan, employers must adopt one or more of the following private plan options for providing the TDI coverage to their employees:

 All private plans must be approved by the Hawaii State Disability Compensation Division.
 Private plans must offer at least as favorable benefit provisions as required under Hawaii TDI Law.
 In addition, under Hawaii TDI Law, the insurer must maintain a local claims service office or secure an independent claim adjusting service provider, accessible to claimants within the State of Hawaii.

 Guardian is currently licensed and approved to provide a fully insured TDI coverage in Hawaii.

 No, Hawaii TDI Law does not provide job protection.